wp-plugins/veplatform/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instantly increase your sales by adding the VePlatform�s intelligent remarketing and re-engagement apps into your webstore.
+Instantly increase your sales by adding the VePlatform's intelligent remarketing and re-engagement apps into your webstore.

 == Description ==